Why we need ICC Profiles and what they actually do.

 I talked about using ProPhoto RGB whenever possible, and some viewers asked if they should use this for their computer display.
 I showed the ICC profiles for my two computer screens, and these were very different from my camera Profile, and my various print media profiles.

 Device Capabilities and Restrictions

-ProPhoto RGB is a much wider profile, larger than all of the other devices and media profiles that we might use, and this is why I recommend using it when editing our images, but you don’t need to use this for your display, or when actually printing, as these modes of outputting our images have their own limitations, and it’s these very limitations that make ICC profiles necessary in the first place.
+ProPhoto RGB is a much wider profile, larger than all of the other devices and media profiles that we might use.
+This is why I recommend using it when editing our images, but you don’t need to use this for your display, or when actually printing.
+This is because these modes of outputting our images have their own limitations, and it’s these very limitations that make ICC profiles necessary in the first place.